MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * Add 15 companies to your Job Search Roadmap

 NY only:
 * Last day of reviewing Job App Materials!
 Make it good!
   * After reviewing and applying all edits your reviewers suggest, submit your resume for review on the Jobberwocky.
   * Don't forget to give us "Can Edit" permissions, not just "Can Comment"
   * Check back frequently to see if we've reviewed it and sent it back to you.
 Also check it was marked as completed- we may have put some last to-dos in there.
 If it's not marked as completed, resolve the to-dos and resubmit for another review.

+* SF only: Attend the Technicaly Interviews lecture

 ## W11D3
 * Continue pairboarding, practicing personal pitch, and adding 15 companies.
 * Check the Jobberwocky to see if there are any to-dos on your resume
-* Attend the Technical Interviews lecture.
-* If you finish the a/A pairboarding problems,
+* If you finish the a/A pairboarding problems early,
-    * Stay sharp using [these tests][algo-specs] only after you get through the entire list while pairboarding.
+    * Stay sharp using [these tests][algo-specs] only after you get through the pairboarding.
     * Try [Codility][codility] if you want to do more on your own.

 * NY only: See the algorithms reading [here][algorithms-curriculum].